Gorgious56/asset_browser_utilities/README.md

 ___ _Batch Add or Remove tags_ ___ (new in V0.0.7)

 Batch add or remove tags from assets in current file or external library.
 You can filter assets like the other tools.
-Up to 10 assets can be added or removed at a time :
+Up to 10 tags can be added or removed at a time :

 ![image](https://user-images.githubusercontent.com/25156105/148535455-bedbfb62-9767-473c-95cc-c27a2b88ed63.png)